openeuler-mirror/community/meeting_records/README.md

     IRC will be used to have the weekly meeting.
 If you consider other meetings like zoom, please propose to [mail list](community@openeuler.org) in advance.

+    The channel https://webchat.freenode.net/#openeuler-meeting is used.

+- Document for meetings

+    If there are some documents for the meeting, please `copy ./meeting_records/template_meetig ./meeting_records/yyyy-mm-dd-meeting` and put the documents there so that attendees can find them.

 ### 2. Agenda for next meeting

 ##### Next meeting schecule